 - Abnormalities include nail pits, transverse furrows, crumbling nail plate, roughened nails.

 - Nail pitting is associated with alopecia areata as well as with psoriasis.
-Can sometimes be seen in nail bed 'oil spot', distal onycholysis, distal subungual hyperkeratosis, splinter haemorrhages and false nail following spontaneous separation of nail plate.
+It can sometimes be seen in nail bed 'oil spot', distal onycholysis, distal subungual hyperkeratosis, splinter haemorrhages and false nail following spontaneous separation of nail plate.

 - Nails are involved in approximately 10% of cases of disseminated lichen planus.
-However, may be only presentation of disease.
+However, it may be the only presentation of this disease.

-- Within the matrix causes thinning, brittleness, crumbling of the nail with accentuated surface longitudinal ridging and colour change to black or white.
+- Within the matrix it causes thinning, brittleness, and crumbling of the nail with accentuated surface longitudinal ridging and colour change to black or white.